Liouville and Calabi-Yau type theorems for complex Hessian equations: Preliminaries

 In the language of differential forms $u$ is $m$-subharmonic (respectively $\om-m$ subharmonic) if and only if the following inequalities hold:

 (resp. $(\om+dd^cu)^k\we\om^{n-k}\geq 0,\ k=1,\ \cdots,\ m$).

-It was obsreved by B\l ocki (\cite{Bl}) that, following the ideas of Bedford and Taylor ({\cite{BT}, \cite{BT2}), one can relax the smoothness requirement on $u$ and develop a non linear version of potential theory for Hessian operators.
+It was observed by B\l ocki (\cite{Bl}) that, following the ideas of Bedford and Taylor ({\cite{BT}, \cite{BT2}), one can relax the smoothness requirement on $u$ and develop a non linear version of potential theory for Hessian operators.

-The relevant definition is as follows: \begin{definition} Let $u$ be a subharmonic function on a domain $\Om\in\mathbb C^n$.
+The relevant definition is as follows: \begin{definition} Let $u$ be a subharmonic function on a domain $\Om\subset\mathbb C^n$.
 Then $u$ is called $m$-subharmonic (m-sh for short) if for any collection of $\mathcal C^2$-smooth m-sh functions $v_1,\ \cdots,\ v_{m-1}$ the inequality

 holds in the weak sense of currents.

 The set of all $m$-sh functions is denoted by $ \sh _m (\Om)$. \end{definition} Similarly weak $\om$-m-subharmonicity is defined on compact K\"ahler manifolds (see \cite{DK} and \cite{Chi}).